 \section{Analysis of the continuous Euler equations with artificial diffusion}

 In this section we will further analyse the three artificial diffusion schemes described in the previous section to better understand their behaviour.
 The bulk of this section will be six asymptotic expansions: a single-timescale and a multiple-timescale expansion of the modified equations (\ref{eq:euler_modified}) for each of the three diffusion schemes $\uuline{A}^c$, $\uuline{A}^a$ and $\uuline{A}^m$.
-Because all variables will be expanded according to either equation (\ref{eq:power_expansion}) or (\ref{eq:power_expansion_acoustic}), the scaling of the variations will not be enforced, overcoming the main limitation of the previous section.
-At the end of this section we will estimate the asymptotic scaling for the spectral radius of each artificial diffusion matrix compared to that of the physical flux Jacobian, as this will affect the stability of each scheme.\\
+Because all variables will be expanded according to either equation (\ref{eq:power_expansion}) or (\ref{eq:power_expansion_multiple}), the scaling of the variations will not be enforced, overcoming the main limitation of the previous section.
+At the end of this section we estimate the asymptotic scaling for the spectral radius of each scheme, which will affect their stability.